kedacore/keda-docs/content/scalers/aws-kinesis.md

 - `streamName` - Name of AWS Kinesis Stream
 - `shardCount` - The target value that a Kinesis data streams consumer can handle.
 - `awsRegion` - AWS Region for the Kinesis Stream
-- `podIdentity` - Receive permissions on the Kinesis Stream via Pod Identity or from the KEDA operator itself (see below).
+- `identityOwner` - Receive permissions on the Kinesis Stream via Pod Identity or from the KEDA operator itself (see below).

-> When `podIdentity` set to `false` - the only requirement is that the Keda operator has the correct IAM permissions on the Kinesis Stream.
+> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the Kinesis Stream.
 Additional Authentication Parameters are not required.

 ### Authentication Parameters

-> These parameters are relevant only when `podIdentity` is set to `true`.
+> These parameters are relevant only when `identityOwner` is set to `pod`.

 You can use `TriggerAuthentication` CRD to configure the authenticate by providing either a role ARN or a set of IAM credentials, or use other [KEDA supported authentication methods](https://keda.sh/concepts/authentication).